 How it all began – our idea of the perfect event in January, in Telluride

 The annual nonprofit Telluride Fire Festival made its debut in January 2015.
 The event was inspired by Burning Man, the annual celebration of community, art and fire, that draws 70,000 people to the Nevada desert every Labor Day weekend.
 The goal was to bring the Burning Man ethos to Telluride along with the larger-than-life fire art to the region to allow more people the ability to see, interact with, and create this visual magic.
 Dynamic art performances took place each evening on the public plaza in Mountain Village and on Telluride’s historic Main Street— FREE to all.
 Additional ticketed entertainment, including MarchFourth Marching Band, and an over-the-top Gala at a subterranean mine were available to guests after the free, outdoor art and performances.
 Free workshops in both welding and fire dancing were also available.
 The Festival was able to offer the free out door art and workshops through generous donations, grants, and sponsorships.
-This January 19, 20, and 21 we expect to change it up again with new fiery art and performances.
+Next December 8 -10, 2018 we expect to change it up again with new fiery art and performances.

 Growing from two single founders to a committed board of eight inspired members

 Telluride Fire Festival is a nonprofit 501 (C) (3) organization.
 The Festival relies on financial grants, the kindness of friends, sponsors, and donors to help make this exciting event a success.
 There are many ways to make a tax-deductible contribution, from direct financial support to providing goods and services.

 During the day, the public will be able to partake in a variety of educational workshops to learn of the different crafts of fire artistry firsthand from the artists.
 In addition, during the two weekends preceding the event, and during the December 2018 Festival.
 Stay tuned for more details.